jojosam90/imagesegmentation/README.md

 3.Image is run through the CNN to generate the feature maps.

 4.Region Proposal Network(RPN) uses a CNN to generate the multiple Region of Interest(RoI) using a lightweight binary classifier.
-It does this using 9 anchors boxes over the image.
-The classifier returns object/no-object scores.
+The region that RPN scans over are called **anchors**.
+It does this using 9 anchors boxes over the image.The classifier returns object/no-object scores.
 Non Max suppression is applied to Anchors with high objectness score.

 5.The RoI Align network outputs multiple bounding boxes rather than a single definite one and warp them into a fixed dimension.